Hiflylabs/awesome-dbt/README.md

 Make the best out of your product quality and seamless delivery.

+- [](https://github.com/bruno-szdl/dbt-ci-cd) - This setup is designed to demonstrate and implement best practices for testing and deploying dbt models.
 - [How to Create CI/CD Pipelines for dbt Core](https://paulfry999.medium.com/v0-4-pre-chatgpt-how-to-create-ci-cd-pipelines-for-dbt-core-88e68ab506dd) - This post dives into the use of CI/CD for dbt Core, providing insights on dbt Cloud's Slim CI CICD job pattern and how to implement this using dbt Core.
 - [Slim CI/CD with Bitbucket Pipelines](https://docs.getdbt.com/blog/slim-ci-cd-with-bitbucket-pipelines) - How to setup slim CI on Bitbucket.
 - [dbt-docs-to-notion](https://github.com/marketplace/actions/dbt-docs-to-notion) - A GitHub action for exporting dbt model docs to a Notion database.